We have answers.

 We made a list of some of the questions to ask providers in order to see if a program is right for you.
-To save time, we've put our own answers in italics after each question.1.
-Is reading required ahead of time?
+To save time, we've put our own answers after each question.
+1. Is reading required ahead of time?

 Yes.2.
 Is a hands on component included in the course?